WebWiz09/30-days-of-automation/day-01/README.md

 ## 🔧 What I Built

-A two-step automation that sends an automatic thank you email to anyone who submits a Google Form.
+A two-step automation that sends an automatic thank-you email to anyone who submits a Google Form.

 ---